Towards Healthcare

 For instance,

 • The growing popularity of mobile health is expected to increase the use of vein finders in hospitals and clinics.
-In 2020, there were over 350,000 health apps available for download.
 Newer mobile apps with advanced technology can now scan patients' skin to locate veins.

 • According to National Institute of Health, a research involving 242 individuals was conducted to assess the effectiveness of the newly developed vein finder device in visualizing and mapping veins on the arm and dorsal hand sites.
 Factors such as, age, height, weight (for BMI calculation), skin tone, gender and arm circumference were considered variables during the evaluation.